 The scale above shows how organisation might change over time as you move from no self organising to a fully self organising team.
 There are a few factors that change over this scale:

-- Who owns decisions the following:
+- Who owns the following decisions:

 - People organisation